nwrkbiz/mnist-lenet/README.md

 MNIST LeNet
 ===========

-Detect Handwritten Digits using MNIST and a LeNet.
-Comes with an simple HTML5 PWA which allows taking pictures and displaying the result.
+Detect Handwritten Digits using a LeNet trained with MNIST.
+This project comes with an simple HTML5 PWA which allows taking pictures and displaying the result.

 Commandline Options
 --------------------
+(All of them are optional)
 ```
 Allowed options:
   --help                Print help.